Thinstation/thinstation/README.md

 3. **Deploy ThinStation**

-   - Once the build completes, your ThinStation images will be ready in the output directory.
+   - Once the build completes, your ThinStation images will be ready in /build/boot-images/grub.
-   - Follow the deployment guide on the ThinStation Wiki for details on deploying ThinStation to your environment.
+   - Follow the [deployment](https://github.com/Thinstation/thinstation/wiki/Deployment) guide on the ThinStation Wiki for details on deploying ThinStation to your environment.

 ## Notes for End Users